MaxiDonkey/DelphiMistralAI/README.md

 See also [documentation](https://docs.mistral.ai/capabilities/function_calling/) at the MistralAI web site.

+>[!WARNING]
-Warning : While this technology is powerful, it also carries potential risks.
+> While this technology is powerful, it also carries potential risks.
 We strongly advise incorporating user confirmation processes before executing real-world actions on behalf of users, such as sending emails, posting online, making purchases, etc.
+>
 In the following section, we will explore the use of the tools through a practical example: *What’s the weather like in Paris?*

 ### The weather in Paris